 Blue Jay Trivia: Odd as it may seem, Blue Jays are not blue.
 They refract light in such a way as to make them appear blue.

 When it comes to backyard birds, blue jays are on the larger size.
 Their size is between that of a robin and a crow.
 They have a length of 9-12″, and a wingspan up to 17″.

-Blue Jays are readily identifiable.
+Identifying Blue Jays is simple.
 They are a bright, light blue, with a white underbelly.
 There is a U-shaped black ring on their necks.
 The feathers on the wings are blue with some white tips and black stripes.
 The tail feathers have black stripes.
 Their short, stout, cone-shaped beak is perfect for cracking seed shells and nuts.
 Their feet are designed for perching in trees.

 Even when you can’t see them, you can hear their loud, noisy call.
 It’s certain to scare smaller birds away from your feeder.